Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Appendix: On the rate of decay of the persistence function

-Consider the East-like process in $\bbZ^d$ and let $\t$ be the first time that there is a legal ring at the origin.
-Let $F(t):= \bbP_\pi(\t>t)$ be the \emph{persistence function} (see e.g. \cites{Harrowell,SE1}) and let $A(t):=\var_\pi(e^{t\cL}\eta_0)^{1/2}$.
-Notice that, using reversibility, \ie it coincides with the time auto-correlation at time $t$ of the spin at the origin.
-In analogy with the stochastic Ising model \cite{Holley}, it is very natural to conjecture that $A(t)$ and $F(t)$ vanish exponentially fast as $t\to \infty$, with a rate \emph{equal} to the spectral gap of the generator $\cL$.
-Here we show that the rate of exponential decay of $F(t)$ and $A(t)$ coincide in any dimension and we prove the above conjecture in one dimension (\ie for the East model). \begin{theorem} Consider the East-like process on $\bbZ^d$.
+that is, it coincides with the time autocorrelation at time $t$ of the spin at the origin.
+In analogy with the stochastic Ising model \cite{Holley}, it is very natural to conjecture that $A(t)$ and $F(t)$ vanish exponentially fast as $t\to\infty$, with a rate \emph{equal} to the spectral gap of the generator $\cL$.
+Here, we show that the rate of exponential decay of $F(t)$ and $A(t)$ coincide in any dimension and we prove the above conjecture in one dimension (i.e., for the East model). \begin{theorema} Consider the East-like process on ${\mathbb Z}^d$.
 Then